 |Use for low-scale CPU-based workloads that require less than 48 GB of RAM.
 Doesn't require you to manage a cluster.

 Supported in the designer.

 When choosing a cluster SKU, first scale up and then scale out.
 Start with a machine that has 150% of the RAM your model requires, profile the result and find a machine that has the performance you need.
 Once you've learned that, increase the number of machines to fit your need for concurrent inference.

-- Container instances are suitable only for small models less than 1 GB in size.
+Container instances require the SDK or CLI v1 and are suitable only for small models less than 1 GB in size.

 Azure Machine Learning compute (managed)

 A managed compute resource is created and managed by Azure Machine Learning.
 This compute is optimized for machine learning workloads.
 Azure Machine Learning compute clusters and compute instances are the only managed computes.